 The NCAJ Allen A. Bailey Endowment offers NCAJ lawyer members licensed between 1 and 10 years the opportunity to apply for a fellowship to attend NCAJ’s Annual Convention.
 The fellowship includes one Convention registration and hotel accommodations.
-Up to five Allen A. Bailey Endowment fellows will be selected annually.
+Up to three Allen A. Bailey Endowment fellows will be selected annually.
 Applications will be evaluated and selected on the basis of NCAJ membership status, demonstrated financial need, diversity, and letter of recommendation.

 The Endowment’s Recent Impact